 Students who wish to report sexual harassment or discrimination may utilize the online forms found on the Bullying, Harassment or Intimidation Reporting webpage.
 The forms are available at each school.

-Click here for the Superintendent’s Rule for Title IX, including the grievance process that complies with 34 C.F.R. § 106.45(b) of the 2020 Title IX Regulations.
+The Superintendent’s Rule for Title IX provides further information regarding Title IX/Sexual Harassment, including the grievance process that complies with 34 C.F.R. § 106.45(b) of the 2020 Title IX Regulations.

 Charles County Public Schools